nmjoshid43/STSContactApiProject/README.md

 # STSContactApiProject
-Contact Api with data sprinng boot starter project
+Contact Api with data spring boot starter project

 Contact API - RESTful
 What are all the actions that you may want to do with an Contact API?